textstat/textstat/README.md

 textstat.gulpease_index(text)
 ```

-Returns the Gulpease index of Italian text, which transaltes to
+Returns the Gulpease index of Italian text, which translates to
 level of education completed.

 Lower scores require higher level of education to read with ease.